Diman198B/Diman198B/README.md

 ### :wave: Hi there

 My name is Dmitry, I create fast, stable, high performance, easy to use websites and web applications.
-Knowledge of the stack of modern web technologies helps me with this.
-I work mainly in the frontend direction, but I understand the backend a little. :computer:
+Knowledge of the stack of modern web technologies helps me with this. :computer:

 ---
 ### :man_technologist: About Me :

-- :chart_with_upwards_trend: I have been a web developer since june 2021.

 - :mortar_board: I have a master's degree in radio engineering and electronics National research university "MPEI".